 Originally drafted eighth overall in the 1993 NHL Entry Draft by the New York Rangers, Sundstrom spent the last seven seasons of his playing career in the Swedish Hockey League with MODO, retiring after the 2012-13 campaign.

-Quentin Higgins, Head Athletic Trainer
+Will Leonard, Head Athletic Trainer

 Marcello Martinelli, Strength and Conditioning Coordinator